senunpm/StravaKudos/README.md

-## This chrome extension is no longer actively maintained.
+## Original extension is no longer actively maintained.
 [Read more about it](https://github.com/o2dazone/StravaKudos/issues/31)

 # What